deng-ai-lab/FADformer/README.md

 # FADformer
 The official implementation of "Efficient Frequency-Domain Image Deraining with Contrastive Regularization" [ECCV2024]

-2024/07/17 Update：The code will soon realese in one week.
+2024/07/17 Update：The code will soon realese.

 ## Authors